goncalo22/SkyrimNet-GamePlugin/docs/Large Language Models/Model Agents.md

 ---

 ## 🧪 Meta Evaluation Model
 Performs **scene-level analysis** to keep interaction flow realistic.
+Use a fast, exact model.
+Its tasks are small and frequent.

 ### 😐 Mood Evaluation
 - Updates NPC **emotional state** based on: